Flavors of the World: Tarragon of France

 One Final Word

 I cannot leave without sharing with you a famous quote from James Beard.
 He was at the very least an author, teacher, TV personality and syndicated columnist.
 But he was so much more than that.
 James Beard was a champion of American cuisine; he taught and mentored generations of professional chefs and food enthusiasts.
-His legacy lives on in twenty books, countless newspaper and periodical writings, and his foundation's annual James Beard awards.
+His legacy lives on in 20 books, countless newspaper and periodical writings, and his foundation's annual James Beard awards.

 Although I cannot agree with Mr. Beard's pronouncement, I can support his love of the herb tarragon.